dfigueiredo31/dfigueiredo31/README.md

 * Control structures

-* Basic data structures: variables, lists, dictionaries, sets and tuples
+* Basic data structures - variables, lists, dictionaries, sets and tuples

 * Importance of good programming practices such as readable, reusable and documented code